 The following classical theorems will be crucial for the various representation theorems.
-As usual for such results, their proofs typically make use of the axiom of choice: \begin{theoremNN}[Hahn-Banach] Let $V$ be a (real) locally convex vector space, $C$ a closed and convex subset of $V$ and $v \in V\setminus C$.
-Then there exists a continuous linear functional $\omega$ on $V$ such that the inequality $\dupr{\omega}{c} \ge 1+\dupr{\omega}{v}$ holds for all $c\in C$. \end{theoremNN} \begin{theoremNN}[Banach-Alaoglu] Let $V$ be a real vector space and $U$ an absorbing subset of $V$, then
+As usual for such results, their proofs typically make use of the axiom of choice: \begin{theorem}[Hahn-Banach] Let $V$ be a (real) locally convex vector space, $C$ a closed and convex subset of $V$ and $v \in V\setminus C$.
+Then there exists a continuous linear functional $\omega$ on $V$ such that the inequality $\dupr{\omega}{c} \ge 1+\dupr{\omega}{v}$ holds for all $c\in C$. \end{theorem} \begin{theorem}[Banach-Alaoglu] Let $V$ be a real vector space and $U$ an absorbing subset of $V$, then

-is a convex subset of $V^*$ and compact in the weak-$^*$-topology. \end{theoremNN} If $C$ is a convex subset of a real vector space $V$, then an \neu{extreme point} of $C$ is an element $e\in C$ with the following property: Whenever $e = \lambda c_1 + (1-\lambda) c_2$ holds for some $c_1,c_2\in C$ and $\lambda \in {]0,1[}$, then $e=c_1 = c_2$.
+is a convex subset of $V^*$ and compact in the weak-$^*$-topology. \end{theorem} If $C$ is a convex subset of a real vector space $V$, then an \emph{extreme point} of $C$ is an element $e\in C$ with the following property: Whenever $e = \lambda c_1 + (1-\lambda) c_2$ holds for some $c_1,c_2\in C$ and $\lambda \in {]0,1[}$, then $e=c_1 = c_2$.
 The set of all extreme points of $C$ will be denoted by $\ex(C)$.
-Moreover, if $V$ is a locally convex vector space and $S$ a non-empty subset of $V$, then $\clconvHull{S}$ will denote the \neu{closed convex hull} of $S$, i.e.\ the closure of the convex hull of $S$, or equivalently, the intersection of all closed convex subsets of $V$ which contain $S$.
+Moreover, if $V$ is a locally convex vector space and $S$ a non-empty subset of $V$, then $\clconvHull{S}$ will denote the \emph{closed convex hull} of $S$, i.e.\ the closure of the convex hull of $S$, or equivalently, the intersection of all closed convex subsets of $V$ which contain $S$.
 In the special case that $V$ is a real vector space and $S$ a non-empty subset of $V^*$, then $\clconvHull{S}$ is understood to be the closed convex hull of $S$ with respect to the weak-$^*$-topology and

 holds.
-This can be seen either by elementary linear algebra or as a consequence of the Hahn-Banach Theorem and the fact that all weak-$^*$-continuous linear functionals on $V^*$ can be expressed as maps $V^* \ni \omega \mapsto \dupr{\omega}{v} \in \RR$ with a suitable vector $v\in V$. \begin{theoremNN}[Krein-Milman] Let $V$ be a real vector space and $K$ a weak\=/$^*$-compact and convex subset of $V^*$, then $K = \clconvHull{\ex(K)}$. \end{theoremNN}
+This can be seen either by elementary linear algebra or as a consequence of the Hahn-Banach Theorem and the fact that all weak-$^*$-continuous linear functionals on $V^*$ can be expressed as maps $V^* \ni \omega \mapsto \dupr{\omega}{v} \in \RR$ with a suitable vector $v\in V$. \begin{theorem}[Krein-Milman] Let $V$ be a real vector space and $K$ a weak\=/$^*$-compact and convex subset of $V^*$, then $K = \clconvHull{\ex(K)}$. \end{theorem}